The Black Friday shopping event is one of the most anticipated shopping holidays globally.

 Though 79% of shoppers use their mobile devices, the remaining 21 % are still significant.
 That’s why you should work on the mobile and laptop checkout experience.

-An unoptimized website checkout experience leads to increase cart abandonment, user frustration, annoyance, bad word-of-mouth marketing, and low sales.
+An unoptimized website checkout experience leads to increased cart abandonment, user frustration, annoyance, bad word-of-mouth marketing, and low sales.

 Adopting a one-click experience is one way to improve your checkout experience.
-With one click, repeat customers can make purchases with their details stored in a mobile wallet.
+Repeated customers can make purchases with their details stored in a mobile wallet with one click.

 These are some options to use when enabling one click for your store;